 How can solar panel roof-related fire risks be mitigated on mission critical buildings

-How can solar panel roof-related fire risks be mitigated on mission critical buildings?
+How can roof mounted Solar PV-related fire risks be mitigated on mission critical buildings?

-The risk of solar panel roof related fire on a mission-critical buildings can be mitigated by first understanding the root causes of outbreaks of fire and then adopting an appropriate strategy to minimise the frequency of such events occurring.
+The risk of BAPV, or Building Applied Photovoltaics, solar panel roof related fire on mission-critical facilities, that must operate 24/7 without interruption, can be mitigated by first understanding the root causes of outbreaks of fire and then adopting an appropriate strategy to minimise the frequency of such events occurring.

 The presence of a solar panel on, for example, a data centre flat roof, introduces extra electrical equipment to the roof.
 It joins the other plant already highly likely to be positioned there, typically for air conditioning and ventilation, which is essential for the smooth running of a datacentre.
 Whenever electrical equipment is installed on a roof, it brings with it the possibility of being responsible for the outbreak of a fire if the equipment malfunctions.